umayuxlabs/JupyterDock/index.md

 3. Set the docker container name and the exposed port (if you are running multiple containers you need to setup a different port)
 4. Define a password for your jupyter lab instance.

+### Keep in mind
+1. The first time it will take a while to launch your instance as docker has to download the image from docker hub.
+2. Running the container may take a couple of minutes.
+Just wait a little bit!

 ![img](./jupyterdock.svg)